funax/POV_MAKE/README.md

 # POV_MAKE

-A small POV (Persistent Of Vision) demo for Pimoroni's Blinkt LED module on Raspberry Pi.
+A small POV (Persistence Of Vision) demo for Pimoroni's Blinkt LED module on Raspberry Pi.